beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 * Email delivery configuration.
 * External API integration (Paypal, Stripe, Mailchimp, Google Analytics).

+^ How do your app's needs change in each environment?

 ^ The most common example of an environment-specific configuration is your database connection.
 Typically the DB settings do not overlap between the developer's local working copy and the production server.

-^ There are many examples of this and they almost always fall along the outer "edge" of your application where your app interfaces with external services, such as the database, email, or API services.
+^ There are many more examples of this and they almost always fall along the outer "edge" of your application where your app interfaces with external services, such as the database, email, or API services.

-^ For example, when running your app in a quality assurance environment, you may want to override how email is delivered from your application so QA staff can verify it.
+^ For example, when running your app in a quality assurance environment, you may want to override how email is delivered from your application-- redirecting all of it to QA staff so they can verify it.
 Or to avoid HTTP connections to API services when running your unit test suite.

 ---